-- Design a corporate environmental strategy that defines our ambition and provides a road map that considers structure, strategic issues, opportunities to grow our portfolio of sustainable solutions, risk management, reporting. - Continue improving our ESG risk management, including conducting a diagnostic regarding our alignment with TCFD's recommendations and strengthen the teams' capacities relative to managing the portfolio's emissions.
+E Design a corporate environmental strategy that defines our ambition and provides a road map that considers structure, strategic issues, opportunities to grow our portfolio of sustainable solutions, risk management, reporting.
+Continue improving our ESG risk management, including conducting a diagnostic regarding our alignment with TCFD's recommendations and strengthen the teams' capacities relative to managing the portfolio's emissions.
 Execution of plans to reduce our direct environmental footprint with an eye on becoming carbon-neutral by 2032.

-- Accelerate financial inclusion through digital wallets (Yape and Soli), microlending (Mibanco) and inclusive insurance (Pacífico Seguros). - Contribute to including more women in the financial system through products, services and processes with a gender focus (for example: Crédito Mujer). - Scale Prima's pension education program and BCP's initiative to determine the impact of financial education on modifying clients' undesirable financial behavior. - Strengthen the impact of our financial education initiatives through digitalization, alliances and efforts to develop relevant contents for each segment. - Implement impact metrics at the subsidiary level (base indicators, measurement and objectives).

-- Improve our reporting process. - External assessment of the Board.
+S Accelerate financial inclusion through digital wallets (Yape and Soli), microlending (Mibanco) and inclusive insurance (Pacífico Seguros).
+Contribute to including more women in the financial system through products, services and processes with a gender focus (for example: Crédito Mujer).
+Scale Prima's pension education program and BCP's initiative to determine the impact of financial education on modifying clients' undesirable financial behavior.
+Strengthen the impact of our financial education initiatives through digitalization, alliances and efforts to develop relevant contents for each segment.
+Implement impact metrics at the subsidiary level (base indicators, measurement and objectives).
+G Improve our reporting process.
+External assessment of the Board.
+Transversal Implement metrics to measure impacts for our subsidiaries' initiatives (base indicators, measurement and objectives).
+Achieve a higher level of integration of ESG factors in financial processes Continue integrating ESG factors in investment processes.